nko5/website/module/README.md

 * We ensure that your server responds to a HTTP GET request on port 80 before recording the deploy.
 * We ensure that the remote IP address from the ping matches the Joyent instance we setup for your team.
-Starting up your development machine with `NODE_ENV=production` will not affect your deploy count.
+(So starting up your development machine with `NODE_ENV=production` will not affect your deploy count.)

 Problems?
 =========